Siddhant1305/viewstream-video-conferencing-app/README.md

-Developing an Integrated Video Meeting Application with Authentication, WebRTC, and Meeting History In this project, I developed a fully functional video meeting application, incorporating a range of features to provide users with a seamless and secure experience.
+Developed an Integrated Video Meeting Application with Authentication, WebRTC, and Meeting History In this project, I developed a fully functional video meeting application, incorporating a range of features to provide users with a seamless and secure experience.
 The app includes user authentication, real-time video communication, and a meeting history feature, all built using modern technologies like React and Material UI.

 URL: https://viewstream-frontend.onrender.com/